 Scripps College is a center for world-class music, with internationally renowned musicians and distinguished music faculty performing regularly on campus.
 Couple that with the Levitt on the Lawn outdoor concert series and regular performances at The Motley Coffeehouse by local bands and student groups, you’ll find there’s always a festive and atmosphere when you visit the College.

 Scripps College invites speakers from a wide variety of academic disciplines and professions to engage our community in significant conversations.
 Social justice activists, film makers, journalists, musicians, corporate leaders, artists, economists, authors, and more visit Scripps College each year thanks to the generosity of speaker funds endowed by Scripps alumnae, trustees, and families.

 Professor Emeritus at the School of Public Policy at George Mason University, Dr. A. Lee Fritschler visits Scripps College to engage both Scripps and the greater Claremont Colleges students, faculty, and administration in a week-long series of discussions, classroom visits, and presentations about the future of higher education.

 The Humanities Institute

 Founded in 1986, the Humanities Institute presents a thematic program each semester about a topic related to the humanities.
-As part of Scripps’ tradition of interdisciplinary education, these programs include conferences, lectures, exhibitions, performances, and film series and bring together both well-established and cutting-edge scholars.
+These programs include conferences, lectures, exhibitions, performances, and film series and bring together both well-established and cutting-edge scholars.

 To learn more about upcoming teas at Scripps College, please consult the Master Calendar.